ByAUJay

 Quorum

-- Origin & Development: Initiated by JPMorgan Chase, now maintained by ConsenSys.
+- Origin & Development: It all started with JPMorgan Chase, and now it's kept up and running by ConsenSys.

 - Core Features:

-- Supports Istanbul BFT consensus, raft, and Istanbul BFT with private transactions.
+- Supports various consensus methods including Istanbul BFT, raft, and Istanbul BFT with private transactions.

 - Use Cases: